bnd5k/xypn_seo/README.md

 ## Local Configuration

 In order for the API to work in development, you must [generate a Google API key](https://console.developers.google.com/apis/credentials?project=xypn-scraper).
-This app utilizes the 'dotenv-rails' gem to store key securely on your local environment.
-It requires that you create a `.env` file in the root of the app, and store the key as `PAGESPEED_KEY=<yourkeyhere>`.
+This app utilizes the 'dotenv-rails' gem to store the key securely in your local environment, which requires you to create a `.env` file in the root of the app, and store the key as `PAGESPEED_KEY=<yourkeyhere>`.

 ---